What Is Texture?

 The start of your plant texture experiments

-Using plant texture helps a lot to design your home or garden.
+Using plant texture helps a lot in home design and garden design.
 When considering your design theme, don’t hesitate to mix and match plants together.
 The right plant texture can create a wonderful appearance, enhance your mood, and make your landscape engaging.

 For more home decorating tips, check out our full guide on interior design.
 Or if you have all the inspiration you need and just need a planter, then we have the best!